Napa Sentinel: History

 The newspaper was close to shutting down following a legal dispute resulting from divorce proceedings with Martin's wife in November 1985.
-Martin also had heart surgery and a ruling from the NLBR that his newspaper carriers were not independent contractors forced the newspaper to choose an alternative distribution system.
+Martin also had heart surgery and a ruling from the NLRB that his newspaper carriers were not independent contractors forced the newspaper to choose an alternative distribution system.
 It was amidst these legal battles that he closed the newspaper in December, before changing his mind and reopening it by the middle of the month.

 In 1995, the Napa Superior Court ruled that the Napa Sentinel could not publish legal ads because it did not have a significant paid subscribership to count as a "newspaper of general circulation".
 It was reported at the time that the newspaper had 611 paid subscribers.

 In 2008, the newspaper's publisher Sonoma Valley Publisher closed down.

 Content

 Over the years, the newspaper covered various topics.
 The original scope of the newspaper was intended to focus directly on the City of Napa, and this matched Martin's critiques of city council, police and other local government actions.

 Later, the newspapers scope broadened and it published articles on a wide variety of topics like corruption, mind control, the zodiac killer, and other unsolved murders like the 1981 Cabazon tribal murders.

 His reporting on government corruption achieved popularity among the political left, despite Martin's political positioning as a conservative.